 Libya's east-based forces say key coastal city captured

-BENGHAZI (AP) — Libya's east-based forces said they captured the strategic coastal city of Sirte on Monday from the internationally-recognized government.
+BENGHAZI, Libya (AP) — Libya's east-based forces said they captured the strategic coastal city of Sirte on Monday from the U.N.-recognized government in Tripoli.

 Commander Khalifa Hifter declared a “final” and decisive battle to take Tripoli last month.
 Fighting and shelling between the two sides has been raging there since April, with neither side making much progress.

-Ahmed al-Mosmari, a spokesman for Hifter's self-styled Libyan National Army, announced Sirte had been taken in a press conference in the eastern city of Benghazi.
+Ahmed al-Mosmari, a spokesman for Hifter's self-styled Libyan National Army, announced Sirte had been taken at a press conference in the eastern city of Benghazi.

+Capturing Sirte would be a major win for Hifter's forces, should they maintain control of the city, which is about 230 miles (370 kilometers) east of Tripoli.

+Some Sirte residents confirmed that the city was now under the control of LNA fighters.
+Ahmed Awas, 42, a petroleum engineer who lives in central Sirte, said the sounds of gunfire could be heard in his neighborhood Monday afternoon.
+He said advancing battalions included fighters from the area.

 Sirte was the hometown of former president Moammar Al-Gadhafi.
 He was killed in 2011 after an international military coalition helped Libyan rebels oust him from power.